Sumit2997/movies-hive/README.md

 -bugfix:if user us not logged in redirect /browse to login page and vice versa -Unsubscribe to the onAuthStateChanged callback
 -Add harcoded values to the constants
+-register for tmdb api and create an app and get access token -get data from tmdb now playing movies list api

 # features
 -login/signUp